Choosing a Hand Tiller Broadfork? We created this guide, so you can find the best Hand Tiller Broadforks on the market.

 Why you should use Broadfork

-Maintaining the soil structure and the soil food chain it supports is an important component of successful vegetable growing.
-Untouched soil allows for easier movement of earthworms, fungi, and bacteria that contribute to healthy plant life.
-This living structure develops at varying depths of soil that have suitable moisture and aeration conditions.
-Completely turning the soil over with a tiller or double digging disrupts this ecology, at least for a while, so you can’t rely on natural forces to get the job done.
+Maintaining the soil structure and the food chain it supports is essential to successful vegetable growth.
+Untouched soil allows for more effortless movement of earthworms, fungi, and bacteria that contribute to healthy plant life.
+This living structure develops at varying soil depths with suitable moisture and aeration conditions.
+Ultimately turning the soil over with a tiller or double digging disrupts this ecology, at least for a while, so you can’t rely on natural forces to get the job done.

-That is, every time you dig the soil twice or use a power tiller and turn the soil over, you are destroying the soil’s inhabitants, which then compromises their ability to help increase the soil’s biological fertility to its full potential.
-Turning the soil upside down also has the deleterious effect of causing weed seeds that are buried in the lower layers of soil to rise.
+Every time you dig the soil twice or use a power tiller and turn it over, you destroy the soil’s inhabitants, compromising their ability to help increase its biological fertility to its full potential.
+Turning the soil upside down also has the deleterious effect of causing weed seeds buried in the lower soil layers to rise.

 With all that said, if you want to grow very good-spacing crops, your soil needs to be as loose and well-aerated as possible.
-That’s why organic farmers use a variety of plows, such as chisels and deep losers, to loosen the soil, introducing air into it and speeding up the mineralization of organic matter.
-This method increases the short-term availability of nitrogen but limits the conversion of organic matter to humus.
+That’s why organic farmers use a variety of plows, such as chisels and profound losers, to loosen the soil, introducing air into it and speeding up the mineralization of organic matter.
+This method increases nitrogen’s short-term availability but limits organic matter’s conversion to humus.

 The only exception to this is the Broadfork method.
 Broadfork is not a complicated device.
-Working in soil that is already loose but not necessarily prepared, the gardener stands on the bar with all his weight and plunges the tines deep into the bed – about a foot.
+Working in the soil already loose but not necessarily prepared, the gardener stands on the bar with all his weight and plunges the tines deep into the bed – about a foot.

-Then, using the huge levers of the long handles, the soil is loosened by moving the handles back and forth in a rowing motion.
-Finally, the fork moves back about a foot and plunges back into the soil, creating a rhythmic, almost aerobic workout.
+Then, using the enormous levers of the long handles, the soil is loosened by moving the handles back and forth in a rowing motion.
+Finally, the fork moves about a foot and plunges back into the soil, creating a rhythmic, almost aerobic workout.

 First, it means that dormant weeds are less likely to be brought to the surface.